On completeness and parametricity in the realizability semantics of System F: Conclusions and open questions

-By putting together the results of the previous sections we can state a general result which shows that realizability, parametricity, dinaturality and typability are equivalent properties for closed normal $\lambda$-terms in the case of $\forall^{+}/\forall^{+}_{2}$ types:
+By putting together Theorem \ref{forpi}, Theorem \ref{param1}, Theorem \ref{dinatural} and Theorem \ref{fscd} we deduce that, in the case of positive types, realizability, invariance with respect to logical relations, dinaturality and typability are equivalent properties for closed normal $\lambda$-terms: